Chase22/ManicMinerManager/README.md

 - [X] Handle multiple installations of ManicMiner
 - [X] Syncronise Custom Levels
 - [ ] Autoupdate to the newest stable or experimental build
+- [ ] Quickly install new levels using a level browser